buergerservice-org/MyPersoDoor/README.md

 -------------
 requirements:
 -------------
-Raspberry Pi with Raspberry Pi OS Bullseye (atm only in testmode avaiable but will be released soon)
+Raspberry Pi with Raspberry Pi OS bullseye (atm only in testversion avaiable but will be released soon)
 program workflowClient for the admin
 AusweisApp2
 cardreader or smartphone with AusweisApp2 on the same WLAN (connect in AusweisApp2-GUI)